Mishail/CqlJmeter/README.md

 CqlJmeter
 =========

-CQL Sampler (Cassandra 2.x is required) for JMeter
+CQL Sampler (Cassandra 1.2.x or 2.x is required) for JMeter